bobb34/QST/README.md

 Others talk about the benefits of new features developed by the open source community being available to you, but it's been years since anyone developed new features!
 Many require you to run oudated software (example PHP 7.x and earlier) which can lead to security issues, because they do not want to spend the money to upgrade their non-paying software.

-Don't believe the uncollaborated marketing statements vendors place on their sites claiming thousands to millions of users/downloads, etc., nor how they may be built on 'open standards'.
+Don't believe the uncorroborated marketing statements vendors place on their sites claiming thousands to millions of users/downloads, etc., nor how they may be built on 'open standards'.
 How your software is implemented has no bearing on a standard format it may output.

 We are NOT SELLING software.